Listed in: Psychology, as PSYC-353

 This course examines methods used by psychologists to understand the psychology of individual personalities.
 The primary focus is on three psychological assessment tools: the Early Memories Procedure, the Thematic Apperception Test, and the traditional interview.
 Students will take these devices themselves, read the theory behind them, examine case studies by prominent psychologists using these devices, and conduct their own interpretations of responses given by college students and by psychotherapy patients.
 In the process, students should develop a good understanding of the complexity of the clinical thought process.

 Requisite: PSYC 221, 228, or consent of the instructor.
 Limited to 15 students.
-Spring semester.
-Professor Demorest.
+Winter semester: Professor Demorest.

 If Overenrolled: Priority given to Psychology majors by seniority and to those who pre-register.